brainboxweb/docker-centos-apache-php/README.md

     docker run -d -p 80:80 brainboxweb/docker-centos-apache-php

-Test your deployment:
+Test your deployment...

+... if you're running native:

     curl http://localhost/

-Test your deployment... you're using Boot2Docker:
+... if you're using Boot2Docker:

     curl http://<Boot2Docker IP address>/

-Hello world!
+The result should be a ```Hello world!``` page.

 Loading your custom PHP application